Sterling Silver Patina- What Does it Mean and What Does Patinated Sterling Silver Look Like?

 There’re many differences between sterling silver patina and platinum patina.

 The main difference is that sterling silver patina is a dark, undesirable tarnish that requires frequent polishing.
-Whereas platinum patina is a softer, satiny finish that is considered a sign of character.
+Platinum patina is a softer, satiny finish that is considered a sign of character.

-Note: lower purity platinum alloys like platinum 500 and platinum 600 have more copper in them than sterling silver so they’ll patinate faster and their patina will resemble the patina of sterling silver.
+Lower purity platinum alloys like platinum 600 have more copper in them than sterling silver so they’ll patinate faster and their patina will resemble the patina of sterling silver.

 Sterling Silver Patina vs Palladium Patina- What are the Differences?